wp-plugins/remove-orphan-shortcodes/readme.txt

 == Installation ==

-- Upload remove_orphan_shortcodes.zip to plugins, like any other plugin, or upload unzipped folder remove to wp-content/plugins/
+- Upload remove-orphan-shortcodes.zip to plugins, like any other plugin, or upload unzipped folder remove to wp-content/plugins/
 - Activate the plugin through the "Plugins" menu in WordPress

 == Frequently Asked Questions ==